wiseman-timelord/Chat-VulkanLlama/README.md

 # Llama2Robot-GGML
-Status: Beta.
-* Currently updates will be in relevance to:
+Status: Beta, currently updates will be in relevance to...
-* implementing sounds for major events.
+* implementing a few wav files for sounds for major events.

 ### DESCRIPTION: